lpmi-13/current-projects/README.md

 - When enough health checks fail, the ELB will take the EC2 out of service
 - When one of the EC2 instances gets killed, the rest experience higher load, and then all fail.
 - show this is a web app where users can adjust latency of response, period for health check, and requests per second

+#129) Create a corpus of content on the MDN docs
+- also check the glossary to see if those terms could be better

+#130) Use Ben's lidar thing to visualize tcp traffic going between containers
+- containers since you can have fine-grained control over tcpstuff without needing anyone to install anything except docker
+- needs lots of exploratory data analysis, since I'm not even sure what things are going to be interesting
+- possibly look at the tcp traffic involved in a basic rails app (frontend/backend/database), and be able to filter for stuff(?) in the browser